AMReX-Fluids/incflo/Docs/sphinx_documentation/source/index.rst

 of complex geometries.
 It includes adaptive mesh refinement (AMR) but without subcycling in time.

-For an AMReX-based incompressible flow code with subcycling in time, please go to
+For an AMReX-based incompressible flow code with subcycling in time, please see IAMR at

 https://amrex-codes.github.io/IAMR/